Clicky

 Applying for Federal Student Aid

-Get the details of each step below.
+To start the financial aid process, follow these simple steps below.
 Questions please visit the FAQs page or contact your Financial Aid Advisor via the Student Portal.

 Step 1: Create a Federal Student Aid ID